 6. Do you believe that you are making progress in minimizing human rights risks?
 What additional support do you believe is necessary in order to making continuous improvement towards upholding human rights?

 We believe we provide an environment that respects human rights and have made strides in ensuring we continue to protect these rights.
-With the significant number of employees on site, over 5,000, it is difficult to conduct frequent and throughout training events to keep our employees aware of efforts and policies pertaining to human rights.
+With over 1500 employees on site across multiple operating patterns 24 hours a day, it is difficult to conduct frequent and throughout training events to keep our employees aware of efforts and policies pertaining to human rights.
 Additional resources to assist in facilitating training would be appreciated.